 |PanGazer – image geography|

 Image files can include ‘metadata’ (extra information, such as camera settings and location) as well as the image itself.
-PanGazer emphasises and simplifies the viewing and editing of geographical metadata values, including:
+PanGazer emphasises and simplifies the viewing and editing of the camera’s geographical metadata values (it’s position in space), including:

-If available, these values are shown as ‘static’ status at bottom-right of the view; see the screenshot below and the General settings page for details.
+If available, these values are shown as ‘static’ status at bottom-right of the view (except for a tilt of 0°).
+See the screenshot below and the General settings page for details.

-In addition, if the bearing is known then compass points can be overlaid on the image to help give a sense of direction, and, similarly, if the tilt is known then tilt angles can be overlaid.
+In addition, if the bearing is known then compass points (and a North line) can be overlaid on the image to help give a sense of direction, and, similarly, if the tilt is known then tilt angles can be overlaid.
 Again, see the screenshot below, and the Overlays page for details.

-The geographical values can be edited by selecting Image → Image geography (or pressing the ‘g’ key) which will open a dialog (described in detail below) that lets you view, modify, add, or delete relevant values for any image.
-In addition, the bearing can be set quickly for 360° images or spherical panoramas by using the Set North option on the pop-up menu (see the Setting North page for details) and Set horizon can be used to set the horizon for non-spherical images.
+The geographical values can be edited by selecting Image → Change image geography (or pressing the ‘g’ key) which will open a dialog (described in detail below) that lets you view, modify, add, or delete relevant values for the image being viewed.
+In addition, the bearing can be set quickly for 360° images or spherical panoramas by using the Set North option on the pop-up menu (see the Setting North page for details) and similarly Set horizon can be used to set the horizon for non-spherical images.

 The geographical values for an image are held in the Exchangeable image file (Exif) metadata associated with an image; if you make any changes to the values you will be prompted to save the image before it is replaced or PanGazer is closed.
-Geographical values from XMP metadata, if available, will be used where Exif metadata are missing (e.g., if the compass bearing is in XMP metadata but not in Exif metadata then the XMP value is used).
+Geographical values from XMP metadata, if available, will be used where Exif metadata are missing (e.g., if the compass bearing is in XMP metadata but not in Exif metadata then the XMP value is used unless the XMP value was default and written by PanGazer).
 When you save a spherical image the geographical data are also copied to XMP metadata.

-The Image Geography dialog is used to view, modify, add, or delete geographical values for any image.
+The Image geography dialog is used to view, modify, add, or delete geographical values for the image being viewed.
 It is especially useful for adding missing values or adjusting existing values.
 GPS location values can be inaccurate in rugged terrain or in urban situations, elevations are usually far less accurate than location data, and the camera bearing and tilt of the image are often not available.

-To open the geography dialog, select the Image → Image geography menu item or press the ‘g’ key.
+To open the Image geography dialog, select the Image → Change image geography menu item or press the ‘g’ key.
 This will open the dialog and present the geographical values, for example:

 You can edit any of the values directly; to delete a value clear the entry field (delete all the characters in it).